teancom/codex/aws.md

 make: *** [deploy] Error 3
 ```

-Looks like we need to provide the same type of data as we did for Proto BOSH.
+Looks like we need to provide the same type of data as we did for **proto-BOSH**.
 Lets fill in the basic properties:

 ```
 $ cat > properties.yml <<EOF